smtilson/pp4-playlist-manager/README.md

 This will require both a Google Cloud Platform account and a Heroku account.
 We utilize two different sets of credentials for the YouTube Data API.
 The first is for read only tasks, such as searching and retrieving video ID's for search results.
 The second is for creating and editing YouTube playlists.

-#### Youtube API without Oauth notes
+#### YouTube API without Oauth notes

 1. Navigate to the "Library" of APIs from the dashboard of your project on the Google Cloud Platform.
-Find "Youtube Data API v3" and click "Enable."
+Find "YouTube Data API v3" and click "Enable."

 2. Click on "Create Credentials."
-Make sure that "Youtube Data API v3" is selected under "Which API are you using?"
+Make sure that "YouTube Data API v3" is selected under "Which API are you using?"
 Select "Public data" under "What data will you be accessing?"

 3. Copy the API key and save it in your `env.py` file as `ytp_api_key`.
 Make sure that your `env.py` file is listed in your `.gitignore` file.

-#### Youtube API with Oauth notes
+#### YouTube API with Oauth notes

 1. Click on "Create Credentials."
-Make sure that "Youtube Data API v3" is selected under "Which API are you using?"
+Make sure that "YouTube Data API v3" is selected under "Which API are you using?"
 Select "User data" under "What data will you be accessing?"

 2. Enter an appropriate app name, user support email, and developer contact information.
 Click "Save and Continue."

 3. Click on "Add or Remove Scopes."
-Add "youtube" to the filter to narrow down the options.
+Add "YouTube" to the filter to narrow down the options.
 Select ".../auth/youtube" and click on "Update" at the bottom of the screen.
 Click "Save and Continue."

 4. Under "Application type," select "Web application."
 Enter an appropriate name for your Oauth client.
 Add the relevant URI's for authorized Javascript origins and redirect requests (such as a local address or that of a heroku app).
 Click "Create."
 Make sure that when you add the URIs that you have the trailing slash there appropriately.